renehorstmann/Pixelc/README.md

   - images
   - disp, etc. explained

-- options menu?
-  - in container stack
-  - shows all tools
-  - tools can be used (maybe not all? (tooltip))
-  - tools can be en/disabled
-  - tools can be repositioned (uo down)

 - tiles
   - file containing tile names?
   - direct draw mode, in which you can select a tile in the canvas and directly draw changes there